These are some of the most common work accidents that can befall teachers and their resulting injuries:

 If you are injured or develop an occupational illness in the course of your work as a teacher, you must report your injury to your supervisor and complete an accident/injury report.
 Incidents of physical assault or other safety incidents require additional reporting.

-Workers’ Compensation benefits are available to teachers in Pennsylvania through the Pennsylvania Workers’ Compensation Act.
+Workers’ Compensation benefits are available to teachers in Bustleton and South Philly through the Pennsylvania Workers’ Compensation Act.
 It is important to file for your Workers’ Compensation benefits immediately because if your injury recurs, but you never filed a claim, there will have been no record established and it may be difficult for you to receive medical benefits.

 It is not required that you use a Workers’ Compensation lawyer to file your claim, however, there are time limits for filing a claim for your work-related injury.
-Working with an experienced Workers’ Compensation attorney can relieve you of the stress of navigating the system alone – especially if your claim is denied on a technicality.
+Working with an experienced Philadelphia teacher workers’ compensation attorney can relieve you of the stress of navigating the system alone – especially if your claim is denied on a technicality.

 A successful claim can provide you with some or all of the following benefits:

 - Medical benefits include hospital treatment, prescription medications, and prostheses.

 - Temporary or permanent disability payments whether your injury is partially or totally disabling.